ensisoft/detonator/README.md

 $ conan profile new default --detect

-If conan bitches about "ERROR: invalid stting" (for example when GCC major version changes) you can try edit ~/.conan/settings.yaml
+If conan bitches about "ERROR: invalid setting" (for example when GCC major version changes) you can try edit ~/.conan/settings.yaml

 - Build the project in RELEASE mode